DaKassian/CATS-Setup-Guide/README.md

 Please note that the Windows tutorial has been written and tested on Windows 11.
 For Windows 10, the steps may vary slightly but should be very similar.

+This tutorial guides you through the source code compilation, which may require some time during setup.
+However, once compiled, generating and executing Combinatorial Auctions becomes a swift and straightforward process.

 Let's get started!

 - [Linux](/Setup-Linux.md)